Hunting plc: History

+and the Brazos Young Corporation, in a long-running partnership with the McAlester Fuel Company.

+Percy Huntings became interested in aerial photography and surveying, with the group acquiring Aerofilms and Aircraft Operating Company.
+These companies were later rebranded as Hunting Aerosurveys.

 At the end of 1945, Hunting entered the airline business and established Hunting Air Travel Ltd, a business headquartered at Luton Airport.
 The new airline began commercial operations from Bovingdon Airport at the start of 1946.
 In 1951, Hunting Air Travel changed its name to Hunting Air Transport.
 Another change of name occurred in late 1953, when Hunting Air Transport became Hunting-Clan Air Transport.
 This change of name resulted from the Hunting family's decision to split the group and to transfer their airline business to a new holding company which they had set up together with the Scottish Clan Line, a rival shipping company owned by the Cayzer family.

+1957 saw the Weapons Research Division becoming a separate company, Hunting Engineering Ltd, a major UK defence contractor.
+In 1960 the acquisition of Halmatic a fibreglass company and the beginning of a boat hulls manufacturing business.
+A parent company, Hunting Light Industries, was formed in 1960, for the engineering aspects of the business.

+A public company, Hunting Associated Industries Ltd, was formed in 1965, incorporating Hunting Light Industries, and Hunting Surveys (Holdings) Ltd.

+Together with Canadian Aeroservices Ltd, Hunting Geology and Geophysics Ltd completed the Great Britain aeromagnetic survey between 1955 and 1965.
+This was created by flying survery aircraft at 1000 ft along north-south and east-west lines.
+Other surveys included the first geological survey of the United Arab Emirates in 1976. and a aeromagnetic and seismic reflection survey of Nepal.